-The California Coalition on Workers' Compensation must respectfully OPPOSE AB 1107, which is an expansion of California's current workers' compensation presumption for Post Traumatic Stress Disorder (PTSD).
-There is no evidence that normal operation of our workers' compensation system is failing to provide benefits to the workers covered by AB 1107 or that a presumption is needed to secure those benefits.
-AB 1107 sets aside key protections for taxpayer funded public entities and expands the PTSD presumption without any evidence.
+The California Coalition on Workers' Compensation must respectfully OPPOSE AB 1145, which creates a new workers' compensation presumption for Post Traumatic Stress Disorder (PTSD) that covers several bargaining units of state psychiatric nurses and social service providers.
+There is no evidence that normal operation of our workers' compensation system is failing to provide benefits to the workers covered by AB 1145 or that a presumption is needed to secure those benefits.
+AB 1145 sets aside key protections for taxpayer funded public entities and expands the PTSD presumption without any evidence.